 Dustin Hoffman was originally cast as Deckard.
 Scott intended to subvert the typical image of the burly Hardboiled Detective, and Hoffman would fit that well.
 This period of the film's pre-production got so far that even some of the early storyboards featured Hoffman's likeness on images of Deckard.

 Word of Saint Paul: Harrison Ford has stated that he believed Deckard to not be a replicant, as being one would undercut the theme of his character rediscovering his own humanity, and turns the man vs. machine climactic battle into a robot vs. robot fight.
 Ridley Scott on the other hand, claims that Deckard was always meant to be a replicant.
-After the Director's Cut, Ford changed his stance and now says Deckard is a Replicant, but he has yet to say it himself.
+After the Director's Cut, Scott insists that Ford changed his stance and now says Deckard is a Replicant, but he has yet to say it himself.